 装置に、プレ一トが貼ってある。 |

 It appears the infrared sensor had the "ST1-CNT" number.
-Compare it to the final dialog:
+By comparison, the final dialogue goes as follows:

 Phoenix: